aerickt/lapwing-for-beginners/src/Chapter-08.md

 ## `AE` for `AOE`

-In addition to the `AEU` vowel, `AE` can also represent the `AOE` vowel when there is ambiguity.
-Again, we assign certain spellings to higher priority and use `AE` for lower priority spellings when there are homonyms.
+In addition to the `AEU` vowel, `AE` can also represent the `AOE` vowel when there are conflicts.
+Again, certain spellings are assigned to higher priority, while lower priority spellings use `AE`.

 ### Highest priority: "ee" spellings